 - If you plan to travel with another student, both parents must send a written note in to the Main Office requesting approval ahead of time.
 This may or may not be approved for various reasons.

 Arrival to School

-- All walkers enter through the front door (Entrance #1) and wait in the Front Lobby until being released at 7:10 am.
-7th graders will report to the Cafeteria.
-8th graders will report to the Auditorium.
+- Walkers entering through the front door (Entrance #1) will wait in the Front Lobby until being released at 7:10 am.
+7th graders and 8th graders getting breakfast will report to the Cafeteria.
+Other 8th graders will report to the Auditorium.

 - Students arriving by bus or Kiss-and-Ride should enter through the backdoor (Entrance #6).
 Entrance #6 doors will not be opened until 7:10, and any students arriving earlier are free to walk around to Entrance #1 if they need to wait inside the front lobby until being released at 7:10 am for admission.

 - Any student arriving to school after 7:35 should enter at Entrance #1 and report to the Main Office.